keithlennox/roku-feed/README.md

 ### TO DO

 - Search by complete, shedule.starts_at, schedule-ends_at, roku, state
-- Don't forget captions.
+- Captions.
 - Error handling.
-See below.
-- API creds should be read only
+- BC CMS API creds should be read only
+- Logging
+- Re-tries
+- Rate limiting
+- Handle multiple bc accounts
+- Handle multiple content types
+- Add series metadata to roku feed, pulling from ep 1 video only
+- Upload series image files and serve them
+- Add and populate BC custom fields
+- Map all bc fields to Roku feed

 ### WHERE TO STORE SERIES INFO (* indicates chosen option)